The

 The crocodile clips are much more convenient for connecting to

 aerials and earth connections than bare wires.
-You need to
+You need to strip

-remove and replace the insulating boot, hold the jaws open by
+the insulating boot, hold the jaws open by clipping them onto some

-clipping them onto some small object.
+small object.

 Finishing Off